 Its position shows how the person uses his ability to visualize.
 It shows which circumstances of life will be most affected by premonitions, dreams, clairvoyance, and other other-worldly phenomena.
 If Neptune is afflicted, its house position, as well as aspects, show where the person is most prone to delusion and self-deception.
 He will be unrealistic about those areas.

 Also, the position of Neptune usually indicates the area where one is weak, impressionable, as well as spiritually inspired.
 Neptune influences death by mysterious means, by drowning, disappearance, or through poisoning if found in the eighth house or connected to it.

 Neptune rules platonic love, celibacy, compassion, sacrifice, martyrdom, glamour, deception, psychic phenomena, abnormalities, secrets, idealism, victimization, and the dissolution of boundaries.

 The planet’s influence encourages us to take actions for the greater good of others and to be selfless.

 This, of course, could be abused by those seeking individuals to exploit.

 It also corresponds to the Egyptian Tarot card of a hanged man, showing the tendency to be a martyr, and the danger of being crucified for your goodness, like Jesus was (who was often associated with the fish).

 Neptune’s highest manifestation is all-encompassing love that destroys all boundaries, as well as limitless compassion.
 However, Neptune can cause one to get lost in the spiritual world, being deceived by astral appearances and false visions.
-So a lot of strength, insight and common-sense is required to use the powers of Neptune to gain spiritual advantages.
+So a lot of strength, insight, and common-sense are required to use the powers of Neptune to gain spiritual advantages.